idgregga7100/LMM_for_large_GWAS/README.md

 SUGEN has a weird error.
 See wiki page.

+If it HAD worked:
+* No covariates provided.
+* Requires user to type out full regression formula as one of the arguments, eg trait=age+sex+pc1+pc2...
+* May need more specific pheno file formatting that wasn't explained well enough in the documentation, or more specifically formatted regression formula, based on the error message. ???

 ### REGENIE

 REGENIE like SAIGE also takes two steps, both wrapped in run_REGENIE.sh and run_REGENIE-binary.sh (one for continuous pheno, one categorical/binary pheno).
 Run with: